-(12-16 semester hours)
+(8 semester hours)

-This requirement consists of two phases: 1.
-Study abroad or community-based learning.
+This requirement consists of two phases:

+1. Study abroad or community-based learning.

-To encourage engagement in cross-cultural experiences, students complete four semester hours through either study abroad or community-based learning within an Asian American community.
-Although most students will study abroad, a community-based learning experience may be designed in consultation with a faculty advisor.
+To encourage cross-cultural experience, students complete four semester hours through either study abroad or community-based learning within an Asian American community.
 Students should have adequate language preparation and a significant portion of coursework completed before undertaking this experience.
 Thus, most students will satisfy this requirement during the junior or senior year.
 The precise timing will be decided in consultation with the student's advisor.
+Alternatively, the student may undertake an independent study with an EAS faculty member that would culminate in a research paper on a topic of the student's own design.
+2. Integrative Seminar.